 Address: Room 104, No 2 Mugong Street, Nangang District, Harbin, China.

-The best and most authentic Russian restuarant in Harbin.
-Excellent home-cooked classics such as borcht, stroganov and Mimosa.
-The dining room is an ornate affair and looks like it’s straight out of an 18th century Russian novel.
+The best and most authentic Russian restaurant in Harbin.
+Excellent home-cooked classics such as borscht, stroganoff and mimosa.
+The dining room is an ornate affair and looks like it’s straight out of an 18th-century Russian novel.
 At the end of Central Street and Turn right.
-Oppossite the Flood Control Monument.
+Opposite the Flood Control Monument.